• FREE SHIPPING ON USA ORDERS OVER $300+

 The term "orthopedic" is not regulated in the pet industry.
 Any manufacturer can slap that label on a piece of egg-crate foam.
 True orthopedic support comes from density and resilience—the ability of the material to push back against the dog's weight, keeping their spine aligned and joints off the floor.

 Synthetic foam eventually succumbs to "compression set," leaving a permanent dent where your dog sleeps.
 Wool batting, however, has a natural crimp (a zig-zag structure) that acts like millions of tiny springs.
 It provides buoyant support that cushions hips and elbows without the use of synthetic chemicals.
+For dogs with arthritis or joint issues, material choice is especially critical.
+See our guide on choosing a dog bed for arthritis and health conditions.

 The Bottom Line